 If these facts can be proven, the employer must make reasonable accommodations, such as requiring the employee to work in an isolated area, wear a mask, or maintain a safe distance from other staff members.

 As you can probably guess, this is where the situation becomes complicated, requiring intervention by a professional with a clear understanding of legal nuance.
-Diana Taylor is up to the task, aware of judicial decisions on which exceptions may be based.
+Diana (Taylor) Servos is up to the task, aware of judicial decisions on which exceptions may be based.

 Why Many Employers Do Not Want to Require Vaccinations of Their Employees